 Or so everyone told him.
 But Malone refused to accept that verdict, spending years trying to find someone who would teach him to play the instrument with one hand — someone, anyone who knew there was a vast repertoire of piano music written for left hand alone.
 Via Chicago Tribune

 Persistence That Wore Out Resistance

 He continued on his journey and his passion caught the attention of the public.
-His age didn’t limit him and slowly but surely, within a year, things changed, after over half a century of continuous practice and determination.
+His age didn’t limit him and after a long time, things took a drastic change within a year.
+However, this was after over half a century of continuous practice and determination.

 Malone’s story of tragedy, trauma and aspiration became the subject of several Tribune stories starting last year, and that’s when the pianist began receiving invitations to give concerts.
 Malone accepted several of them, in effect launching his concert career more than 70 years after he originally had hoped.
 Via Chicago Tribune

 Eventually, he got the opportunity to perform with an orchestra and since his story had become well known, it was a major event.
 He had worked on this left-hand piano piece and it was finally time to showcase his efforts.

 Yet there he was on Sunday afternoon, seated at the 9-foot Steinway grand in the theater of Kingswood Oxford School, looking sharp in his newly bought tuxedo.
 The 60-plus musicians of the West Hartford Symphony Orchestra awaited conductor Richard Chiarappa’s downbeat, a packed house eager to hear Malone’s rather belated orchestral debut.
 Via Chicago Tribune

 As every good conductor does, Malone got the chance to practice and polish his skills before the event.
 Despite all that, he still felt anxious before the performance.
 However, he gathered himself and got ready for the opportunity he had been waiting for.

 When he was done, the applause said it all.
 He had accomplished his dreams, against all odds.